 After that, for each new lesson in the Wonders of the World module, we would sing together to start the class: They are Asia and Africa, North and South America, Antarctica and Europe, finally Australia.

 After this activity, I handed them a worksheet about the “Natural Wonders of the World” (a free worksheet I downloaded from an educational website www.liveworksheets.com).
-We read the new words, practiced the vocabulary and learned the meaning in Spanish.
+We read the new words, practicing the pronunciation and learned the meaning.
 Then the students had time to complete the worksheet, matching the pictures with words such as forest, cave, river, and more.